 EDS 124A.
-Science: Teaching and Learning in Inclusive
+Science: Teaching and Learning in Inclusive Environments.

-Environments.
 Gives participants the knowledge of basic principles and strategies related to science education similar to the science course (EDTE 306) appropriate for general education (K-8) teacher candidates and containing all the content relevant to that course.
 Participants will also develop, implement, and evaluate science curricula appropriate for those students receiving special education services with mild/moderate/severe disabilities as well.
 This includes an expanded treatment of science pedagogy, manipulatives, technological supports, accommodations, inclusive instructional techniques, and other strategies specially suited to the instruction of these challenged pupils.
 Lecture.
 Corequisite: EDS 124B.
-2 units.
+Units: 2.0.

 EDS 124B.
 Science: Teaching and Learning in Inclusive Environments Lab.
 Field-based practice lab (30 hours).
 Lab will be a synthesis and application of course content (EDS 124A) in a setting for students who receive special and/or general education services.
 Corequisite: EDS 124A.
-Graded Credit/No Credit.
-1 unit.
+Graded: Credit/No Credit.
+Units: 1.0.

 EDS 130A.
 Typical and Atypical Developmental Characteristics and Outcomes for Young Children with Disabilities.

 Examination of disabilities and risk factors and their influence on developmental competencies and outcomes for infants, toddlers, and young children.
 Content will include typical developmental patterns of young children, atypical development due to prenatal, perinatal and early childhood developmental risk factors including low incidence disabilities, and an introduction to interventions in a range of community settings to address the unique needs of these children and their families.
 Lecture.
-Prerequisite: CHDV 030 or approved equivalent.
+Prerequisite: CHDV 30 or approved equivalent.
 Corequisite: EDS 130B.
-2 units.
+Units: 2.0.

 EDS 130B.
-Typical and Atypical Development Characteristics and Outcomes for Young Children with Disabilities Lab.
-Fieldbased practice lab (30 hours).
+Typical and Atypical Development Characteristics and Outcomes for Young Children with Disabilities L. Field-based practice lab (30 hours).
 Lab will be a synthesis and application of lecture/discussion course content in home based, center based, and community settings serving infants, toddlers, and young children with disabilities and their families.
-Prerequisite: CHDV 030 or approved equivalent.
+Prerequisite: CHDV 30 or approved equivalent.
 Corequisite: EDS 130A.
-Graded Credit/No Credit.
-1 unit.
+Graded: Credit/No Credit.
+Units: 1.0.

 EDS 131A.
-Introduction to Family Centered Service Delivery In Early Childhood Special Education.
+Introduction to Family Centered Service Delivery in Early Childhood Special Education.
 Designed to enable participants to gain knowledge and develop skills necessary to provide culturally responsive, family-centered approaches to assessment and intervention for infants and young children with disabilities.
-Focus will be on the historical, theoretical, and philosophical bases for family-centered service delivery, including an emphasis on understanding family systems and family life stages, respect for cultural diversity, the IFSP process, collaborative parentprofessional relationships, parent advocacy, and transition planning.
+Focus will be on the historical, theoretical, and philosophical bases for family-centered service delivery, including an emphasis on understanding family systems and family life stages, respect for cultural diversity, the IFSP process, collaborative parent-professional relationships, parent advocacy, and transition planning.
 Lecture.
 Prerequisite: EDS 130A and EDS 130B or its equivalent.
 Corequisite: EDS 131B.
-2 units.
+Units: 2.0.

 EDS 131B.
-Introduction to Family Centered Service Delivery In early Childhood Special Education Laboratory.
+Introduction to Family Centered Service Delivery in Early Childhood Special Education Laboratory.
 Field-based practice lab (30 hours).
 Lab will be a synthesis and application of lecture course content (EDS 131A) in home-based, center-based and/or community settings serving infants and young children with disabilities and their families.
 Prerequisite: EDS 130A and EDS 130B or its equivalent.
 Corequisite: EDS 131A.
-Graded Credit/ No Credit.
-1 unit.
+Graded: Credit/No Credit.
+Units: 1.0.

 EDS 140.
 Introductory Behavioral Statistics.
 Descriptive and interpretative statistics in education and allied fields.
 Use of calculators and statistical tables.
 Lecture three hours.
-3 units.
+Units: 3.0.

 EDS 151.
 American Sign Language 1.
 Basic vocabulary and grammar of American Sign Language.
 Upon completion of this course, students will be able to exchange basic information about themselves and their families such as their names, where they live, and their interests.
 Through out-of-class readings, in-class discussions and demonstrations, and experiences within the deaf community, students are exposed to elements of the deaf culture and community.
 Note: Taught in ASL without voice.
-3 units.
+Units: 3.0.